sfwnisme/school-management-system/README.md

   - [ ] the student update return this error message from the endpoint `NameEn: This Value Exists` even if I changed another inputs like address, anyway I notified the backend developer to debug this situation
   - [x] use `import { InferType } from 'yup'` helped me rid of duplicated interfaces. _check the `definitions.ts` file to understand more about this or you can use the following [reference](https://yup-docs.vercel.app/docs/Api/types)_
   - Note: creating reusable components helped me create all create requests forms within an hour.
+  - [x] fix all the typescript errors to finalize the project and upload it.

 ### Backlog